TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 For the websites and web applications where each kilobyte on count it is possible to automatically exclude the unused functionality of "@yamato-daiwa/es-extensions" (and possibly other dependencies) from built JavaScript.
 The JavaScript bundlers like [Webpack](https://webpack.js.org) can exclude unused functionality under certain conditions.
-For the TypeScript and Webpack combination case, it is required to use ECMAScript modules for activate the [tree shaking](https://webpack.js.org/guides/tree-shaking/) (works on production mode).
+For the TypeScript and Webpack combination case, it is required to use ECMAScript modules to activate the [tree shaking](https://webpack.js.org/guides/tree-shaking/) functionality (works on production mode).

 ## Documentation